Plectic Galois action on CM points and connected components of Hilbert modular varieties: Set-up

-one concludes that $\Sh_U(G,X)$ is a coarse moduli space parametrising isomorphism classes of abelian varieties with real multiplication equipped with an $R(\Q)_{>0}$-class of a polarisation and level structure.
-Looking at complex points again, one recovers the description of the set $\mathcal{A}_U(\C)$ defined above (with $\eta U$ being part of datum instead of $\eta \overline{Z(\Q)}$) by working in the category of abelian varieties ``up to isogeny'' instead\footnote{It is curious that the adelic level structure somehow determines the abelian variety and its polarisation within its isogeny class.
+is a model of $\Sh_{U(N)}(G,X)$ over $\Q$ that is also a coarse moduli space of HBAVs.
+Looking at complex points again, one recovers the description of the set $\mathcal{A}_{U(N)}(\C)$ defined above (with $\eta U(N)$ being part of datum instead of $\eta \overline{Z(\Q)}$) by working in the category of abelian varieties ``up to isogeny'' instead.\footnote{It is curious that the adelic level structure somehow determines the abelian variety and its polarisation within its isogeny class.
 See \cite[\S 9]{buzz-moduli} for details.
 In what follows we always work with abelian varieties up to isogeny.}.